 Hello, world!
 I’m Andy.
 I work at Microsoft.
-I’m an AI researcher, entrepreneur and VC, and activist.
+I’m an natural language processing researcher, entrepreneur, and VC, and activist.
 I like to write, but I’d rather build things.
 I’m fascinated by the ways that technology (when carefully applied) can bring about real impact.
 I hate injustice.

 Things I think I think

 I think bringing early-stage technologies to market is hard, but worthwhile.
 I’m a Group Program Manager at Microsoft working on bringing new AI technologies to enterprises of all sizes.
 I’m not just a product guy: I’m also part of the exciting NLP research and development work happening here at Microsoft.
 I previously was the Chief Product Officer for the Intel® Saffron™ Cognitive Solutions Group in Hillsboro, Oregon.

 I think success should be measured in terms of global impact.
 I was a Senior Director for Innovation at Vulcan Inc., where I led teams that tackled some of the world's most important problems, from climate change and clean energy to biodiversity and global health.
 I co-founded the Vulcan Proving Ground (an early-stage technology incubator) and worked closely with Paul Allen as his Executive Technical Advisor.

 I think that small teams can accomplish amazing things.
 I've founded (and run) three consumer-facing startups: A.R.O.
 Inc., Swingly, and Extractiv.
 I also served as CEO of Language Computer Corporation, an amazing natural language processing company that built some of the best systems in question-answering, information extraction, and textual inference in the early 2000s.

-I'm not intimidated by hard problems.
+I think that hard problems are fun to solve.
 I've led research in natural language processing, machine learning, artificial intelligence, computer vision, and ubiquitous computing.
 I even publish (sometimes).
 My work can be found in the proceedings of AAAI, ACL, SIGIR, and NIPS.

 Random headshots from over the years: